“For never was a story of more woe

 Other famous buildings on the square are Palazzo Barbieri (Verona’s Town Hall) and the Gran Guardia Palace, now a museum.

 On one side of Piazza Erbe is Arco della Costa, an arch with a curious bone-shaped object hanging in the middle of it (a whale or a dragon bone depending which story you believe!).
-It’s a short walk from there to Piazza dei Signori, also known as Piazza Dante.
-A statue of the famous Italian poet can be seen on the square together with the statues of other illustrious gentlemen (Signori in Italian).
+It’s a short walk from there to Piazza dei Signori, also known as Piazza Dante where a beautiful loggia can be seen.
+A statue of the famous Italian poet Dante Alighieri, who stayed in Verona between 1312 and 1318, has been erected on the square together with the statues of other illustrious gentlemen (Signori in Italian) hence the name of the square.

-Palazzo della Ragione facing the square can be accessed through a courtyard where the beautiful Scala della Ragione staircase can be seen.
-Next to it is the Torre dei Lamberti (Lamberti Tower), the tallest tower in Verona; a lift goes to the top from where views of Verona many monuments and piazzas can be enjoyed.
+Next to the Palazzo della Ragione is the Torre dei Lamberti (Lamberti Tower), the tallest building in the city; a lift goes to the top from where there are beautiful views over the rooftops of Verona and its squares and monuments.

 Back in Piazza Erbe there are two options: walk to Porta Borsari another gate of the city or, follow the hordes of tourists down Via Cappello to the most famous address in town: Juliet’s House.

-Verona is also famous for its churches: the Cathedral (Duomo), San Zeno, Santa Anastasia and San Giorgio in Braida to name but a few.
+Verona is also famous for its churches: the Cathedral (Duomo), San Zeno, Santa Anastasia and Santa Maria Antica to name but a few.

-Castel San Pietro is situated on the top of a hill reached by crossing Ponte Pietra, a bridge over the river Adige, and walking up stone steps passing the Roman Theater en route.
+Castel San Pietro is situated on the top of a hill reached by crossing Ponte Pietra, and walking up stone steps passing the Roman Theatre en route.
+In recent years a funicular has been built on the side of the hill making the site more accessible.

 It is from this spot that photographers hope to snap a picture perfect view of Verona to take home as a memento of their visit to the city.
-Although Verona makes a perfect city break destination, a longer stay will give the opportunity to visit a number of locations not too far away like Lake Garda, Venice and Milan.
+Although Verona makes a perfect city break destination, a longer stay will give the opportunity to visit other locations not too far away like Lake Garda, Venice and Milan.